keptn/tutorials/site/tutorials/snippets/08/monitoring/setupDynatrace.md

 1. Within Dynatrace Hub, search for Kubernetes
    ![Dynatrace Hub](./assets/dt-hub-kubernetes.png)
 1. Click on Kubernetes, and select **Monitor Kubernetes** at the bottom of the screen
-1. In the following screen, select the Platform, a PaaS and API Token, and the oenagent installation options (e.g., for GKE you need to enable volume storage).
+1. In the following screen, select the Platform, a PaaS and API Token, and the onenagent installation options (e.g., for GKE you need to enable volume storage).
    ![Dynatrace Kubernetes Monitoring](./assets/dt-kubernetes-monitor.png)
 1. Copy the generated code and run it in a terminal/bash
 1. Optional: Verify if all pods in the Dynatrace namespace are running.
 It might take up to 1-2 minutes for all pods to be up and running.